azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 ## Visual Studio Code

-Before we start using variables etc., let's get vscode working for us.
-We'll create a folder for our workspace and set the workspace to default to linux friendly LF line endings.
+Before we start using variables etc., let's spend a little time getting vscode configured for us.
+In this section we'll create a folder for our workspace and then set the workspace to default to linux friendly LF line endings for the Bash based Cloud Shell.

 * Open Visual Studio Code
-* Click on the Explorer (or use CTRL+SHIFT+E)
+* Open Folder, by either:
+    * clicking on the 'Open folder...' link in the Start section of the Welcome page,
-* Open Folder
+    * clicking on File -> Open Folder, or
+    * using the CTRL-K, CTRL-O keyboard shortcut chord
-* Create and then open a new local folder for your lab files, e.g. C:\terraform\lab2
+* Use the dialog box to create a new local folder for your lab files
+    * This lab assumes C:\terraform\citadel as your local workspace
+* Select the folder
 * Type `CTRL+,` to open Settings:

 ![eol](/workshops/terraform/images/eol.png)